Aly-Elwazzan/Salah-premier-league-stats/README.md

 # Salah-premier-league-stats
-Analysis of Mohammed Salah in premier League
+Analysis of Mohammed Salah,Kane and other players in premier League

 Using compact stats from: